Trump and Zelensky Meet in --: A Difficult Game Under Optimistic Rhetoric

 IV.
 Deep Logic: Ukraine's Passive Situation Underlying the U.S.-Russia Transaction

-Through the various details and focal points of the game in this special meeting, it is not difficult to discern the essence of the current Russia-Ukraine peace process—A great power game centered around major power transactions, with Ukraine finding itself in a passive situation.Through the various details and focal points of the game in this special meeting, it is not difficult to discern the essence of the current Russia-Ukraine peace process—A great power game centered around major power transactions, with Ukraine finding itself in a passive situation.
+Through the various details and focal points of this special summit, it is not difficult to discern the essence of the current Russia-Ukraine peace process—a great power game centered on major power transactions, with Ukraine finding itself in a passive situation.Through the various details and focal points of this special summit, it is not difficult to discern the essence of the current Russia-Ukraine peace process—a great power game centered on major power transactions, with Ukraine finding itself in a passive situation.

 V. Risk Assessment and Peace Prospects: Multiple Uncertainties Behind the Illusion